 A new “permanent residence”

-If they have five years’ residence, EU nationals would be issued a new document stating their right of life-long residence in the UK.
+If they have five years’ residence, EU nationals would be issued a new document stating their right to life-long residence in the UK.
 This will mirror current EU rights, including equal treatment to British citizens, health and social security entitlements, economic rights and professional qualifications.
 The only difference compared to the existing system would be an indefinite right to return (at present permanent residence is lost after two years of absence from the country).

 If they have been in the country for less than five years, EU nationals would be issued a temporary residence document allowing them time to build permanent residence rights.